Xavier Bartlett: Domestic career

+He made his List A cricket debut for the Australian National Performance Squad against India A on 27 August 2016.

 He made his first-class cricket debut on 18 October 2019, for Queensland in the 2019–20 Sheffield Shield season.
 He made his Twenty20 debut on 11 December 2020, for the Brisbane Heat, in the 2020–21 Big Bash League season.
 In just his second Big Bash League game, Bartlett took three wickets against the Adelaide Strikers.